karunmehta-aigp/AI-Governance/README.md

 Each project folder contains:

 - **`README.md`** — scenario context, objectives, key design decisions, and how the project's artefacts connect both to the underlying frameworks and to the rest of the portfolio
-- **Artefacts** — the actual governance documents themselves: inventories, risk registers, policies, incident records, conformity documentation, and (for Projects 6–10) reusable templates
+- **Artefacts** — the actual governance documents themselves: inventories, risk registers, policies, incident records, conformity documentation, and (for Projects 6–11) reusable templates and instruments

 Projects 1–5 are designed to be read in order — each builds on the governance maturity and specific findings established by the one before it — but every project is also fully standalone.
-Projects 6–10 and the Reference Library can be used independently of the narrative at any time.
+Projects 6–11 and the Reference Library can be used independently of the narrative at any time.
 If you are preparing for a specific interview or assessing fit for a specific role, navigate directly to the project most relevant to that conversation; each README explains its scenario in full without assuming you have read the others.

 ---